How Expert Vincenzo Brings the Hidden History of Pompeii to Life

 High Priestesses to Empresses: The Most Powerful Women of Ancient Rome

 As awe-inspiring as it is to wander through the streets of Pompeii, much of its true depth remains hidden beneath the surface — unless, of course, you have a Local Expert to guide you.
-A Local Expert like Pompeian Vincenzo, who you’ll meet when visiting Pompeii with Insight Vacations, his passion and knowledge brings this ancient city to life in a way that a self-guided tour simply can’t.
+A Local Expert like Pompeian Vincenzo, who you’ll meet when visiting Pompeii with Insight Vacations; his passion and knowledge brings this ancient city to life in a way that a self-guided tour simply can’t.

 Vincenzo sitting on stone in Pompeii

-“I was born in the new town of Pompeii, located near by the archeological park.
+“I was born in the new town of Pompeii, located near the archeological park.
 My Grandfather participated on the excavation team of Pompeii for long time, so I grew up in a family with deep contact with the ruins.
-I fell in love with the history and the archeology, so it was natural for me to want to guide people here in Pompeii: a place that I consider the most incredible in the world.”
+I fell in love with the history and the archaeology, so it was natural for me to want to guide people here in Pompeii: a place that I consider the most incredible in the world.”

 a close up shot of a brown bear’s face, with shaggy brown fur